PoliteGirl/question/React.md

 # React.js

 ### Q : What is React?
-A : React is an open-source JavaScript library for building user interfaces, particularly for single-page applications (SPAs).
-It follows a **component-based approach**, allowing developers to create reusable UI components for web and mobile applications.
+A : React is an open-source JavaScript library developed by Facebook for building interactive user interfaces, especially for single-page applications (SPAs).
+It allows developers to create UI using independent and reusable components.

+* Used for building dynamic web applications.
+* Focuses only on the view layer of an application (UI).
-* Simplifies SPA development by using reusable components.
+* Allows UI to be built using small reusable components.
-* Supports **server-side rendering (SSR)** for better SEO.
-* Uses **Virtual DOM** instead of Real DOM to improve performance.
-* Follows **unidirectional data flow**: Data flows from parent to child via props, ensuring better state management.
-* Encourages **reusable and composable UI components** for a modular development approach.
-* The **index.html** file serves as the entry point of a React app.
+* Can be used to build web and mobile applications.

 ### Q : Features of React.
 A :